thqnhz/FurinaBot/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to open issues or submit a merge requests (or pull requests in github term).
+Please feel free to open issues or submit a pull request.

 ## License